CivicActions/ssp-toolkit/docs/controls/AC.md

 ##### Drupal

-Drupal defines a default set of roles; Anonymous, Authenticated, and Administrator, as well as providing for the creation of additional organizational-defined roles identified by The Project
+Drupal defines a default set of roles; Anonymous, Authenticated, and Administrator, as well as providing for the creation of additional organizational-defined roles identified by Project Full Name

 ##### Project